Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

 SLURM Account | cyberwksp21
 Partition | valhalla
 QOS | valhalla
-Number of hours | 1
+Number of hours | 1 or more
 Number of nodes | Always select 1
+Number of cores | 4 (or as suggested by instructor)

 Then, click Launch to submit your request.